bond005/deep_ner/README.md

 For solving of above-mentioned problem you can split long texts by shorter sentences using well-known NLP libraries such as [NLTK](http://www.nltk.org/api/nltk.tokenize.html?highlight=sent_tokenize#nltk.tokenize.sent_tokenize) or [SpaCy](https://spacy.io/api/token#is_sent_start).
 Also, for splitting of long texts together with their manual annotations you can use the special function `divide_dataset_by_sentences` from the `utils` module of this package.

+#### Note 3

+A neural base (BERT or ELMo) can be tuned together with a CRF-based (or LSTM-CRF-based) neural head, or the neural base can be frozen, i.e. it is used as feature extractor only.
+The special argument of the constructor, named as `finetune_bert` for BERT and `finetune_elmo` for ELMo, specifies a corresponding mode.
+About tuning and freezing, you can read [an interesting paper, written by Sebastian Ruder and his colleagues](https://arxiv.org/abs/1903.05987).

 Demo
 ----